6 Evidence-Based Health Benefits of Lemon

 6. Improve digestive health

-Lemons contain a high amount of vitamin C, soluble fiber, and plant compounds that give it a number of health benefits.
+Lemons contain a high amount of vitamin C, soluble fiber, and plant compounds that give them a number of health benefits.
 Lemon may help with weight loss and reduce the risk of heart disease, anemia, kidney stones, digestive problems, and cancer.
 Lemon is not only a very healthy fruit, but it also has a distinctive and pleasant taste and aroma that makes it a great addition to foods and drinks.